Dinner with the locals in The Gambia

 Having dinner with the locals – ResiRest – The Gambia

-I love this!!
-Having contact with the local community of the country which I am exploring.
-And what is even better?
-Eating together, spending time together and what made it even better this time?
-We went out shopping for the food and I cooked the food myself with the locals!!
+I always find this so much fun!
+Interacting with the local people of the country I’m discovering.
+And what’s even better?
+Eating together.
+Spending time together.
+And what made it even more fun this time?
+I also went shopping for food and cooking with these people!

 Eten bij de lokale bevolking - Bakoteh, The Gambia